-Here’s What You Get From The Nikon 24-70mm Lens
+What Do You Get From The Nikon 24-70mm Lens?

 This is my most used lens, particularly for any kind of photowalk, street photography or general use. the Nikon 24-70mm lens is a solid and reliable choice, ranging from wide angle photography to mid-telephoto portrait length with ease.

-The continuous f/2.8 aperture means that you can shoot in low light or with a shallow depth of field at every focal length in its range.
+The continuous f/2.8 aperture for the entire zoom range means that you can shoot in low light or with a shallow depth of field at every focal length in its range.